hashicorp/terraform-website/content/source/docs/cloud/run/states.html.md

 - If a user canceled the plan by pressing the "Cancel Run" button, the run skips to completion (**Canceled** state).
 - If the plan succeeded and doesn't require any changes (since it already matches the current infrastructure state), the run skips to completion (**No Changes** state).
 - If the plan succeeded and requires changes:
+    - If cost estimation is enabled, the run proceeds automatically to the cost estimation stage.
-    - If [Sentinel policies][] are enabled, the run proceeds automatically to the policy check stage.
+    - If cost estimation is disabled and [Sentinel policies][] are enabled, the run proceeds automatically to the policy check stage.
     - If there are no Sentinel policies and the plan can be auto-applied, the run proceeds automatically to the apply stage.
 (Plans can be auto-applied if the auto-apply setting is enabled on the workspace, the plan is not a destroy plan, and the plan was not queued by a user without write permissions.)
     - If there are no Sentinel policies and the plan can't be auto-applied, the run pauses in the **Needs Confirmation** state until a user with write access to the workspace takes action.
 The run proceeds to the apply stage if they approve the apply, or skips to completion (**Discarded** state) if they reject the apply.

+## 3. The Cost Estimation Stage

+This stage only occurs if cost estimation is enabled.
+After a successful `terraform plan`, Terraform Cloud uses plan data to estimate costs for each resource found in the plan.

+_States in this stage:_

+- **Cost Estimating:** Terraform Cloud is currently estimating the resources in the plan.
+- **Cost Estimated:** The cost estimate completed.

+_Leaving this stage:_

+- If cost estimation succeeded or errors, the run moves to the next stage.
+- If there are no policy checks or applies, the run skips to completion (**Planned (Finished)** state).

-## 3. The Policy Check Stage
+## 4. The Policy Check Stage

 This stage only occurs if [Sentinel policies][] are enabled.
 After a successful `terraform plan`, Terraform Cloud checks whether the plan obeys policy to determine whether it can be applied.